tanyipeng834/FreshGO/README.md

 	$ npm install
 ```

-3. Launch NinjaTruck Application
+3. Launch FreshGo Application

 ```sh
 	$ quasar dev
 ```

-4. In browser, tap f12 to open console (as platform is only compatible for mobile)
+4. Platform is only compatible for browser

 <p align="right">(<a href="#top">back to top</a>)</p>